Accident Reconstruction Team

-The Douglas County Sheriff’s Office Crash Reconstruction Team’s primary mission is to investigate and reconstruct fatal and serious injury motor vehicle traffic crashes that often result in the prosecution of felony vehicular homicide and vehicular assault charges.
+The Douglas County Sheriff’s Office Accident Reconstruction Team’s primary mission is to investigate and reconstruct fatal and serious injury motor vehicle crashes that often result in the prosecution of felony vehicular homicide and vehicular assault charges.

-The Crash Reconstruction Team’s investigations include the Examination of the Roadway and Physical Evidence as well as Vehicle Damage Analysis to reconstruct the crash.
-The team utilizes a Laser Technology Inc. (LTI) MapStar Angle Encoder to obtain scene measurements and produce a computer-generated diagram of the scene to aid in the successful prosecution of these cases.
-The LTI MapStar Angle Encoder is an advanced surveying system that utilizes an LTI Impulse Laser and reflective prism to obtain extremely accurate measurements.
-The measurements are then downloaded into a data collector or laptop computer.
-Utilizing the Visual Statement & Vista FX Reconstruction computer program the measurements are then downloaded and prepared into 2D and 3D crash and crime scene diagrams.
+The Traffic Unit utilizes a Laser Technology Inc. (LTI) MapStar Angle Encoder to obtain scene measurements and produce a computer-generated scale diagram of the scene to aid in the successful prosecution of these cases.
+The LTI MapStar Angle Encoder is an advanced surveying system that utilizes a LTI TruSpeed SXB Laser and reflective prism to obtain extremely accurate measurements.
+The measurements are captured using a tablet in the field and later transferred to a computer where the FARO Zone computer program is utilized to prepare 2D and / or 3D crash and crime scene diagrams.

 Additional measurement and collection devices utilized by the Traffic Unit include the FARO Scanner, drag sleds, Vericom Performance Computers, and a drone.